software-system-lab/timelog/README.md

 ![](static/image/timelog.png)

-Timelog is a web app for users to record how they use time.
+Timelog is a web app for users to record their time usage.
 It have been developed by Vue.js and Node.js.

-## How to use
+## Quick Start
 ### Sever
 1. Clone the project